telerik/kendo-ui-core/docs-aspnet-mvc/helpers/window/overview.md

 For more information on this topic, refer to the [article on using the Kendo UI Window with a form](http://docs.telerik.com/kendo-ui/controls/layout/window/overview#using-kendo-ui-window-with-a-form).

-The example below demonstrates how to insert a complete form inside the Window.
+The following example demonstrates how to insert a complete form inside the Window.

 ###### Example